tobydriscoll/markdown-cv/index.md

 `2023`
 "The AAA algorithm in the complex plane," Plenary speaker, Numerical Analysis in the 21st Century, University of Oxford.

+"Data-driven discovery of dynamics," Delaware Data Science Symposium, University of Delaware.

-"Putting course notes online," University of Delaware.
+"Putting course notes online," Seminar, University of Delaware.

+"Data-driven modeling and simulation of the human tear film," Colloquium, Michigan Tech.

+"AAA in the complex plane," Complex Analysis Video Seminar (CAvid)

 `2022`
 "Analysis of tear-film breakup using fluorescence video recordings," Colloquium at Appalachian State University, 2022.